kilmajster/ngrok-spring-boot-starter/README.md

 # ngrok spring boot starter

-This starter allows you to publish your locally running spring boot application to the Web! 👨🏼‍💻 🔛🌐️.
+👨🏼‍💻 🔛🌐This starter allows you to publish your locally running spring boot application to the Web!
 So every time you want to share your application with your colleague, you'll be able to do it by sending him a link from the application logs!

  Just like it was done in below screenshot taken from [sample application](https://github.com/createam-labs/createam-labs-sample-app):